HY$ Here's Your Share · An accountability ledger DAY — · JUL 2026

 05

-Extra the average household has spent on gas alone. ~$300 with diesel added.
+Extra the average household has spent on gasoline and diesel since the war began.

 06